 A call from QSIG to SIP is initiated when a QSIG SETUP message arrives at the gateway.
-The QSIG SETUP message initiates QSIG call establishment and an initial response message completes negotiation of the bearer channel to be used for that call.
+The QSIG SETUP message initiates QSIG call establishment, and an initial response message (e.g., CALL PROCEEDING) completes negotiation of the bearer channel to be used for that call.
 The gateway then sends a SIP INVITE request, having translated the QSIG called party number to a URI suitable for inclusion in the Request-URI.
 The SIP INVITE request and the resulting SIP dialog, if successfully established, are associated with the QSIG call.
-The SIP 200 OK response is mapped to a QSIG CONNECT message, signifying answer of the call.
+The SIP 2xx response to the INVITE request is mapped to a QSIG CONNECT message, signifying answer of the call.
 During establishment, media streams established by SIP and SDP are connected to the bearer channel.

 A call from SIP to QSIG is initiated when a SIP INVITE request arrives at the gateway.
-The gateway sends a QSIG SETUP message to initiate QSIG call establishment, having translated the SIP Request-URI to a number suitable for use as the QSIG called party number.
+The gateway sends a QSIG SETUP message to initiate QSIG call establishment, having translated the SIP

+Request- URI to a number suitable for use as the QSIG called party number.
 The resulting QSIG call is associated with the SIP INVITE request and with the eventual SIP dialog.
 Receipt of an initial QSIG response message completes negotiation of the bearer channel to be used, allowing media streams established by SIP and SDP to be connected to that bearer channel.
-The QSIG CONNECT message is mapped to a SIP 200 OK response.
+The QSIG CONNECT message is mapped to a SIP 200 OK response to the INVITE request.